varikvalefor/matel/README.md

 For all good changes, the diff of a good change can be pinged to Varik Valefor \<varikvalefor@aol.com\> such that the e-mail's subject line includes the phrase "MATEL CONTRIBUTION", or a pull request for this good change can be submitted to this GitHub repository.

+For all Matel issues, for all men, if a man wishes to fix a Matel issue, then this man should inform Varik Valefor via e-mail or Matrix at varikvalefor@aol.com or @varikalefor:matrix.org of this man's intent to fix this Matel issue.
+If VARIK is informed of this intent via e-mail, then the subject line of this e-mail should include the phrase "MATEL ISSUE ASSIGNMENT REQUEST".

 ## Getting Started
 ### Warning
 Because Matel is currently in the pre-alpha stage, some updates may break backwards compatibility.